baileyknez/CapstoneKSU2021/README.md

 ------------------------------------------------------------------------------------------------------------------

-We are currently in phase three
+We are currently in phase three.
+If you don't know what to do, attempt to style the page.
+I have been leaving all of that to you guys.
 -
 Phase One(Milestone one)
 1. Build out the UI design.